crimsonfalconeer/productivity/readme.md

 4a.
 Tkinter (Standalone)
 4b.
 Streamlit (Web Based)

+5. **NEW: AI-Powered Data Analysis**
+5a.
+Display all headers and dimensions in the UI
+5b.
+Allow users to input analysis instructions
+5c.
+Generate Python code using Groq AI
+5d.
+Execute the code locally and display results

 ## API Keys / LLM Interface

 1. Create a Groq account (free)
 2. Get an API key
 3. Store the key safely on your machine
 4. Write a "Hello World" program to interface with Groq.
 4a.
 Try a small language model (8b)
 4b.
 Try a large language model (70b)
 5. Output inference times
 6. Output total token usage

+7. **NEW: AI Data Analysis**
+7a.
+Generate Python code for data analysis tasks
+7b.
+Execute generated code safely on local data
+7c.
+Display results and performance metrics

-# XLSX → Parquet + Groq Hello-World
+# XLSX → Parquet + Groq Hello-World + AI Data Analysis

-A tiny toolbox that does two things:
+A powerful toolbox that does three things:

 1. **Data converter**
    *Load any `.xlsx`, preview the full sheet, and save it as a